 Where the money goes

-Oxfam Shop also worked with more than 113 fair trade and ethical producer partners in more than 38 countries, including Australia.
+Oxfam Shop also worked with more than 113 fair trade and ethical producer partners in 39 countries, including Australia.

 Thanks to our generous supporters, families are growing more food, earning a living, accessing clean water and toilets, living healthier, safer lives and having their voices heard.
 Their contribution has made a positive difference to the lives of people around the world.
 Yours will too.